Bucked-Up/cart-shopify/README.md

 You can use a discount param on the url instead of the discountCode.

-You can have a increse orderBump that changes the qtty of the products in the card.
+SHOPIFY (needs to see how to add multiple discontCodes on the ecomm) You can have a increse orderBump that changes the qtty of the products in the card.

 ```
   bump: {